ccoverstreet/AMORPH/README.md

 be analysed by AMORPH need to be in .txt file format, space delimited, with no headers (i.e., just two columns of numbers).
 For simplicity, text files for processing should be located in the same folder as the AMORPH program.
+To configure a run, edit the file `config.yaml` to specify all the details of the data file and other things you might want to tweak.
 Upon executing AMORPH.exe, input the file name including the .txt extension.
 Four test data sets are provided in the download (0%glass_rhyolite_Emperyon.txt; 50% glass.02step3secdwell.txt;